Etenil/mkjl/README.md

 Simply copy the content of mkjl.sh from the github repository, then paste it somewhere in an executable .sh script.

-Prepare your system:

-In the mkjl directory, run :

-./mkjl-install.sh

 Usage
 =====

-./mkjl-create.sh $jailname $template $ip4
+./mkjl.sh $jailname $template $ip4

-Available templates: freebsd10.0, arch, jessie (wheezy is not included because of blocking bugs)
+Available templates :
+- jessie (Debian GNU/kFreeBSD Jessie)
+- arch (ArchBSD current)
+- freebsd10.0 (FreeBSD 10.0-RELEASE)

 Exemple :

-./mkjl-create.sh www jessie 10.0.2.10
+./mkjl.sh www jessie 10.0.2.10

-Then start the jail daemon.
+mkjl does not parse (yet) /etc/jail.conf so you have to do it manually.
+Take a look at the jail.conf.example file.
+Do not forget to add jail_enable="YES" in /etc/rc.conf.local.

 Bugs
 ====

-- jessie template does not working, because of a broken deboostrap package.
-I hope this will be fixed soon.
+- jessie template may fail to install because the debootstrap package is broken
-- kfreebsd jails won't start, you need to fix it manually (see "kfreebsd jail fix")
+- jessie jails won't start.
+You have to fix them with the following procedure :

-kfreebsd jail fix ('www' is the name of the jail): cp /etc/master.passwd /usr/jails/www/etc/ pwd_mkdb -d /usr/jails/www/etc -p /usr/jails/www/etc/master.passwd Then, start your jail, and run : jexec www bash dpkg-reconfigure base-passwd
+(Execute on your FreeBSD host, this implies "www" is the hostname of the jail) cp /etc/master.passwd /usr/jails/www/etc/ pwd_mkdb -d /usr/jails/www/etc -p /usr/jails/www/etc/master.passwd jexec www bash dpkg-reconfigure base-passwd